A lizard is a lizard is a lizard! Or is it?

 - Asian water monitor

-The last group of dangerous lizards are the beaded lizards.
-This genus includes the infamous American gila monster.
+The last group of dangerous lizards is the beaded lizards.
+This genus includes the infamous American Gila monster.

 They still have a deadly hidden weapon: venom.